MS-06F Zaku II

 History

-The Zeonic developed the MS-06F Zaku II to improve upon the MS-06C Zaku II Early Production Type.
-It entered service before the Battle of Loum alongside the MS-06C.
-Following the Antarctic Treaty, the F Type became Zeon’s primary mobile suit due to its lighter weight from the removal of radiation shielding.
-The F Type went on to become the most produced mobile suit of the war and served as the basis for numerous variants.
+The MS-06F entered service before the Battle of Loum and was used alongside the MS-06A Zaku II First Mass Production Type and MS-06C Zaku II Early Production Type.
+Following the Antarctic Treaty, the F Type became Zeon’s primary mobile suit due to its lighter weight achieved through the removal of radiation shielding.

+The F Type continued to serve as Zeon’s primary space combat mobile suit throughout the war, although it did see limited use in Earth-based ground combat.
 During Operation British in March UC 0079, over half of the mobile suits in Zeon’s 1st Terrestrial Mobile Division were F Types.
-Many of these units were later modified into MS-06J Zaku II Ground Types during overhaul.
+Many of these units were later modified into the MS-06J Zaku II Ground Types for ground combat during overhaul.

 The F Type remained in service throughout the war, though it was gradually replaced by the MS-09R Rick Dom and MS-14A Gelgoog as Zeon’s primary space-use mobile suit.
 After the war, surviving units continued to serve with Neo Zeon forces during the First Neo Zeon War.